Skip to main content

 • IC 13-25-2 — Hazardous substance response.

-Report spills to IDEM's 24-hour emergency line and, for federal RQ releases, to the National Response Center at 1-800-424-8802.
-Secondary containment of 110% of the largest tank is the SPCC industry standard; OISC agrichemical-facility containment may exceed that for specific product classes.
-For chemical-specific RQ thresholds that differ from 40 CFR 302.4, consult IDEM directly.
+Report spills to IDEM's 24-hour emergency line and federal RQ releases to the National Response Center at 1-800-424-8802.
+The SPCC industry standard is 110% secondary containment of the largest tank; OISC agrichemical-facility containment may exceed this for certain products.
+For chemical-specific RQ thresholds different from 40 CFR 302.4, contact IDEM directly.

 Source: IDEM; 327 IAC 2.